 - Sleep on an organic mattress.

 Antique wooden furniture was created from old-growth forests long ago.
 No new resources are used in its construction, making its restoration and re-use a loving part of caring for the earth.
 Manufacturing plants, even the very greenest, distribute impurities into our air, waste systems and water.
-New furniture requires the production of finishes, dyes and sealants; they arrive in retail stores via large fossil-fuel burning vehicles.
-Carefully chosen antiques say “I love you” to the earth.

 - Make Your Bed with Natural, Organic Textiles

 Choosing Dujardin Design Associates for your custom bedding, throw pillows, and window treatments allows you to have a wider range of choices in colors, fabrics, and textures.
 Photo credit Terry Pommett

 You can find organic cotton sheets, blankets, pillows, duvet covers, shams and more, all made with natural fibers and produced using a nontoxic process.
 Or ask Dujardin Design Associates to create them for you!